GA-BEWD-2014/BEWD-2014/03_Collections_Loops/slides/slides_03.md

 *	A collection of data
 *	Can search an array by index or position
-*	Arrays are objects and therefore have methods we can call on them.
+*	Arrays are objects and therefore have methods.

 ---